back to index

 Abstract: We revisit a key idea from the interaction of model theory and combinatorics, the existence of large ``indivisible'' sets, called ``epsilon-excellent,'' in k-edge stable graphs (equivalently, Littlestone classes).
 Translating to the language of probability, we find a quite different existence proof for epsilon-excellent sets in Littlestone classes, using regret bounds in online learning.
 This proof applies to any epsilon less than one-half, compared to less than one over two to the two to the k or so in the original proof.
 We include a second proof using closure properties and the VC theorem, with other advantages but weaker bounds.
 As a simple corollary, the Littlestone dimension remains finite under some natural modifications to the definition.
 A theme in these proofs is the interaction of two abstract notions of majority, arising from measure, and from rank or dimension; we prove that these densely often coincide and that this is characteristic of Littlestone (stable) classes.
 The last section lists several open problems.

 • M. Malliaris and S. Shelah.
 "Shearing in some simple rank one theories."
-To appear, Israel J. Math. arxiv 2021.
+Israel J. Math.
+Volume 257, pages 481–518, (2023). journal, arxiv.

 Abstract: Dividing asks about inconsistency along indiscernible sequences.
 In order to study the finer structure of simple theories without much dividing, the authors recently introduced shearing, which essentially asks about inconsistency along generalized indiscernible sequences.
 Here we characterize the shearing of the random graph.
 We then use shearing to distinguish between the random graph and the theories $T_{n,k}$, the higher-order analogues of the triangle-free random graph.
 It follows that shearing is distinct from dividing in simple unstable theories, and distinguishes meaningfully between classes of simple unstable rank one theories.
 The paper begins with an overview of shearing, and includes open questions.